nasa/HyperCP/README.md

 To save the current values from the Anomaly Analysis tool as the defaults for the given cruise, Save Sensor Params > Close > Save/Close the Configuration Window.

-* KNOWN BUG: the pyqtgraph GUI interface does not always update as expected on macOS Catalina.
-Hitting Update again or switching the sensor radio button generally resolves the issue.

 **Defaults: Currently based on EXPORTSNA DY131; shown in GUI; experimental** **(Abe et al. 2006, Chandola et al. 2009)**